Gulshankumar878/Java-basic/README.md

 # Java-basic
-This is my basic Java repso.
+This is my basic Java repo.